Interview with Keith Martin

 A My ministry encourages non-religious spirituality, but it is not anti-religious.
 If religion points us to good values, it can still be good.
 If it points us to values that are not good, it can be harmful.
 My biggest problem with religion is that it promotes the golden rule but doesn’t always live by it.
 For example, some religions don’t treat women and gay people equally.
 I admire people who stay in those faiths and work to make them more inclusive.

-Q You were raised in an evangelical home and worked for 30 years with InterVarsity Christian Fellowship, an on-campus ministry.
+Q You were raised in an evangelical home and, 30 years ago, worked with InterVarsity Christian Fellowship, an on-campus ministry.
 How did you become SBNR?

 A One night in April 1994, I could not sleep.
 I had just heard reports coming out of Rwanda that Tutsi men, women and children were being slaughtered by militant Hutus in the pews of a church.
 A church!
 How could God allow this?
 How could a loving heavenly father allow hundreds of innocent people, especially children, to be hacked to death if he had the power to intervene and protect them?
 The Rwandan genocide, for me, was what the Jewish Holocaust was for many of my parents’ generation — a slap across the face to wake up and re-examine my faith.